Uniformly Bounded State Estimation over Multiple Access Channels: Introduction

+The decisive role of information theory in digital communications arises largely from the fundamental coding bounds it provides.
+To approach these bounds, coding schemes with arbitrarily long block lengths are used, which result in vanishingly small probability of decoding errors.
+However, long block-lengths are ill-suited for real-time control systems, since they lead to long delays that degrade closed-loop performance significantly.
+Furthermore, in real-time control and estimation applications where there are safety requirements or mission-critical objectives, closed-loop performance is often quantified in a worst-case sense, rather than probabilistically.

-Many control systems are employed for safety and mission-critical purposes, and their performance must be guaranteed every time the plant is operating.
-In such contexts, it makes sense to measure stability by worst-case notions such as uniform boundedness, rather than expected or probabilistic criteria.
-In \cite{matveevSavkin2007}, it has been shown that in order to be able to achieve almost surely uniform state estimation of a linear, disturbed dynamical system over a stochastic discrete, memoryless, point-to-point channel, it is necessary and sufficient that the system \emph{topological entropy}\footnote{defined as the sum of the system's unstable poles.} not exceed the channel \emph{zero-error capacity} $\mathcal{C}_0$ \cite{b7}.
-Noting that $\mathcal{C}_0$ does not depend on the probabilistic nature of the channel, this result was rederived in \cite{nair2013} by introducing the framework of \emph{uncertain variables} (uv's) and \emph{nonstochastic information} $I_*$.
+An important step towards understanding communication requirements for worst-case state estimation was taken in \cite{matveevSavkin2007}, where it was shown that to achieve almost surely (a.s.) uniform state estimation of a linear, disturbed dynamical system over a stochastic discrete memoryless point-to-point channel, it is necessary and the open-loop \emph{topological entropy}\footnote{The notion of topological entropy of a system is defined as the sum-log of its unstable pole magnitudes.} $h$ does not exceed the channel zero-error capacity $C_0$.
+If $C_0>h$ strictly, then there exists a coding and estimation scheme that achieves a.s. uniform state estimation.
+By noting that $C_0$ depends on the combinatorial structure of the channel rather than its probabilistic nature, this result was rederived in \cite{nair2013} for surely bounded estimation, by introducing the framework of \emph{uncertain variables} (uv's) and \emph{nonstochastic information} $I_*$.
+In a recent article \cite{wiese2019}, the authors introduced the notion of uncertain wiretap channel and studied the problem of secure state estimation of a noisy unstable dynamical system in a nonstochastic setup.
+Tools from this non-probabilistic framework were also used to study the problem of bounded state estimation over point-to-point channels with finite memory \cite{saberi2020, saberi2021}.